-If you believe that a student is in distress or is otherwise exhibiting behavior that is concerning (see inset to the right with descriptions of concerning behavior), please contact the Associate Academic Dean, Student Services, Health Services, UCSF Security, or the Disability Resources Program to share your concerns.
-The Student of Concern and Threat Assessment team will conduct a thorough investigation to ensure the safety of the student in question, as well as the campus community.
+If you believe that a student is in distress or is otherwise exhibiting behavior that is concerning (see inset to the right with descriptions of concerning behavior), please contact the Dean of Students, Student Services, Health Services, UCSF Security, or the Disability Resources Program to share your concerns.
+The Student Support Team will conduct a thorough investigation to ensure the safety of the student in question, as well as the campus community.